milesman34/Cost-Calculator/README.md

 When using, make sure to separate your inputs with spaces.
 They should be in the format `amount item_type`, where `amount` is an `int` and `item_type` is a `str`.
 The amount should also not be a negative number or a decimal.

-If `use preexisting items` is enabled in the config, it will ask the user how much of relevant materials they have.
-This is used to figure out how many items they actually need to get or produce.

 After everything is inputted and the stop command `-r` is entered, the program will output what materials you need to collect in order to craft the items listed.
 It will also show the amount of microcrafting needed.

 # Config Format